charanksingh/Library-Kiosk/README.md

 ->Username-123456
 ->Password-123456, Login using these credentials to add more admins

-For a detailed report of the project, visit the link:
+You can also visit this link:
 https://linktr.ee/libraryKiosk

 Credits:
 Name:       Charan Kamal Singh

 Roll No:    CO21314

 Branch:     CSE

 Submitted to - Sarabjit Sir